Canada–Ukraine relations: Response to the Russo-Ukrainian War

 The L3 Harris Wescam gyro-compensated cameras were revealed to be the choice of the manufacturer of the Bayraktar UAV for their drones were pledged by the Trudeau government in late March.

-On 24 March it was revealed to a Parliamentary committee that the CAF had barred its active-duty service members from entering the Ukraine Foreign Legion.
+On 24 March, it was revealed to a Parliamentary committee that the CAF had barred its active-duty service members from entering the Ukraine Foreign Legion.

-Before 21 April Canada had sent 4,500 M-72 rocket launchers and 100 Carl Gustaf anti-tank systems to Ukraine.
+Before 21 April, Canada had sent 4,500 M-72 rocket launchers and 100 Carl Gustaf anti-tank systems to Ukraine.
 On 22 April Canada sent from its warehouse of 37 units an unknown number of 155mm M777 Howitzers.
 On 26 April Canada pledged to send eight Rohsel light armoured vehicles to Ukraine.

 On 8 May, Prime Minister Justin Trudeau made a surprise visit to Kyiv to meet with Ukrainian president Volodymyr Zelenskyy.

-On 8 June Foreign Minister Mélanie Joly announced a ban under the SEMRR on the export of 28 services vital for the operation of the oil, gas and chemical industries, including technical, management, accounting and advertising services.
+On 8 June, Foreign Minister Mélanie Joly announced a ban under the SEMRR on the export of 28 services vital for the operation of the oil, gas and chemical industries, including technical, management, accounting and advertising services.

-On August 25, 2025, Prime Minister Mark Carney visited to Kyiv, where he said he has not ruled out deploying Canadian troops to Ukraine as part of the Coalition of the Willing, at President Zelensky’s request for security guarantees against Russia.
+On August 25, 2025, Prime Minister Mark Carney visited Kyiv, where he said he has not ruled out deploying Canadian troops to Ukraine as part of the Coalition of the Willing, at President Zelensky’s request for security guarantees against Russia.
 During the visit, Carney detailed Canada’s $2 billion aid package announced at the G7 Summit, including over $1 billion for drones, munitions, and armored vehicles, $680 million for NATO-prioritized equipment, and plans for joint production of drones in Ukraine.
 Senior Canadian cabinet minister Chrystia Freeland resigned from cabinet to be appointed as special representative for the reconstruction of Ukraine in 2025.